Doing business in the United Kingdom

 Not eliminate competition.

-Alongside the Competition Act regime which applies to undertakings, under the Enterprise Act, it is a criminal offence for individuals to engage in certain types of cartel agreements.
-The Enterprise and Regulatory Reform Act 2013 removed the requirement for prosecutors to demonstrate dishonesty, making it easier to convict individuals.
-In addition, the Enterprise Act gives the CMA the power to apply to the courts to disqualify individuals from being directors of companies (a competition disqualification order (CDO)) where they are unfit to be directors as evidenced by the company infringing the competition laws.
+Alongside the Competition Act regime, which applies to undertakings, under the Enterprise Act, it is currently a criminal offence for individuals to dishonestly engage in certain types of cartel agreements.
+This will be amended by the Enterprise and Regulatory Reform Act 2013, making it easier to convict individuals by removing the dishonesty element of the test.
+In addition, the Enterprise Act gives the Office of Fair Trading (OFT) the power to apply to the courts to disqualify individuals from being directors of companies (a competition disqualification order (CDO)) where they are unfit to be directors as evidenced by the company infringing the competition laws.

 The Chapter II Prohibition (see above) deals with conduct by one or more undertakings amounting to an abuse of a dominant position on a market in the UK.
 An undertaking is dominant if it can act to an appreciable extent independently of its competitors and customers when making decisions.